 This section provides an overview of Active Directory LDAP services as implemented in the Metasys system.
 For more details, refer to the Security Administrator System Technical Bulletin (LIT-1201528).
+Metasys Release 14.0 now optionally provides support for LDAPS.

 The Active Directory service feature used by the Metasys system provides an IT standard integration of the Metasys system into a customer's existing Active Directory service infrastructure for authentication purposes.
 This optional component provides the convenience of Single Sign-On (SSO) access for some Metasys products, a capability that permits users to log in to multiple, secured application User Interfaces without re-entering their username and password.